Bateau: History

 Many types of batteaux were deployed by the Colonial French and British militaries, with the largest capable of mounting small cannon or swivel guns.
 In the wilderness with many rivers but few bridges, batteaux were sometimes constructed, used, then purposely sunk to prevent the enemy from discovering them and using them to raid behind the passing army.
 Alternately, utilizing the stability of their flat bottoms, batteau could be strung together to form pontoon bridges, which are, therefore, sometimes known as "batteau bridges".
-Some British military batteau of the French and Indian War could haul twenty men or 12 barrels of supplies with a smaller crew.
+Some British military batteaux of the French and Indian War could haul twenty men or 12 barrels of supplies with a smaller crew.
 In the Revolutionary War, an extant plan of the British Admiralty calls for a 30 ft 4 in batteau with a 6 ft 6 in beam and a depth of 2 ft 10 in."

 Specific designs were developed to suit local conditions.
-Batteau were used as freight boats on canals in the northern U.S. until replaced by the larger canal boats in the early 1800s.
-James River batteau were large craft designed for hauling tobacco on Virginia's large rivers, while Mohawk River batteau were smaller and of very shallow draft (and sometimes with awnings).
+Batteaux were used as freight boats on canals in the northern U.S. until replaced by the larger canal boats in the early 1800s.
+James River batteaux were large craft designed for hauling tobacco on Virginia's large rivers, while Mohawk River batteau were smaller and of very shallow draft (and sometimes with awnings).
 Most of the inland navigations in the southern United States, penetrating the Piedmont by way of the river valleys, were for bateau.

 Batteaux were a very important part of the American culture.
 The town of Ronceverte, West Virginia, commemorates the logging and batteau industry with an annual outdoor theater, Riders of the Flood, where the spring rains sent harvested timbers down the Greenbrier River for the sawmills.

 An ark is used in the play, a scaled-down model of the original crafts that accompanied the batteaux downriver for the spring floods.

 West Virginia author W. E. Blackhurst used "bateau" in his books of Pocahontas County and the Greenbrier River.
 These boats figure in the logging-era book Riders of the Flood, on which the play of the same name is based.
 This batteau was primarily for logging, meant to maneuver quickly and withstand dangerous river conditions and is built differently from the New River batteau at the confluence of the Greenbrier River.